iamgio/pikt/README.md

 - `-interpret` runs the generated code via the JVM compiler;

-- `-printoutput` prints the generated Kotlin code;
+- `-printoutput` displays the generated Kotlin code;

 - `-nocompile` prevents the generation of any executable file;